-- 1. Completion of at least sixty (60) semester hours of work consisting of courses whose principal design is for a baccalaureate program.
-Up to 16 semester hours of career courses (courses with a 90's prefix) can be used as elective credit.
-Developmental courses (course number has a suffix less than 100) cannot be used to meet this requirement. - One-half of the required semester hours must be completed under the aegis of North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
+- Completion of at least sixty (60) semester hours of work consisting of courses whose principal design is for a baccalaureate program.
+Up to 16 semester hours of career courses (700 or 800 course numbers) can be used as elective credit.
+Developmental courses (course number less than 100) cannot be used to meet this requirement. - 2.
+One-half of the required semester hours must be completed under the aegis of North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
 A minimum overall cumulative grade point average of 2.00 (C) including a 2.00 (C) cumulative grade point average in all course work at NIACC.
-Developmental courses are not used in calculating the cumulative grade point average for graduation. - Completion of the following General Education Core with a minimum of 37 semester hours:
+Developmental courses are not used in calculating the cumulative grade point average for graduation. - 4.
+Completion of the following General Education Core with a minimum of 37 semester hours:

-Communications8 s.h.
+Communications8 s s.h.

-Social Sciences/Humanities
+Social Sciences/Humanities s.h.

-Natural Sciences
+Natural Sciences s.h.

 (must include at least one math and at least one science course)